Kite: World records

 There are many world records involving kites.
 The world's largest kites are inflatable single-line kites.
 The world record for the largest kite flown for at least 20 minutes is "The Flag of Kuwait".

+The world record for most kites flown simultaneously was achieved in 2011 when 12,350 kites were flown by children on Al-Waha beach in Gaza Strip.

 The single-kite altitude record is held by a triangular-box delta kite.
 On 23 September 2014 a team led by Robert Moore, flew a 129 sqft kite to 16009 ft above ground level.
 The record altitude was reached after eight series of attempts over a ten-year period from a remote location in western New South Wales, Australia.
 The 9.2 ft tall and 19.6 ft wide Dunton-Taylor delta kite's flight was controlled by a winch system using 40682 ft of ultra high strength Dyneema line.
 The flight took about eight hours from ground and return.
 The height was measured with on-board GPS telemetry transmitting positional data in real time to a ground-based computer and also back-up GPS data loggers for later analysis.